jadexiao/music/pages/tips.md

 {: .tip }
 You don't have to press hard.

 Experiment with the minimum amount of pressure you have to apply to get a clear sound.
 It shouldn't be very much.
-This means you can play longer without getting tired.
+This means you can play for longer without getting tired.

 {: .tip }
 Press directly behind the fret.